dustinpfister/blog_posts/_posts/threejs-examples-scene-shake.md

 ## Conclusion

-This turned out to be a quick fun little example of using three.js as a way to create a scene shake module, that can also be used to shake other objects in a three.js environment.
+This turned out to be a quick fun little example of using threejs as a way to create a scene shake module, that can also be used to shake other objects in a threejs environment.
 When it comes to suing this in projects in which I end up adding the camera to the scene then of course I am not going to want to make the scene object the object to which the shake applies then as the camera will then be relative to the scene object and things will not end up shaking.
-That kind of problem is easily fixed though by just wrapping everything that I want to shake into a group and then make that group the object that I use with my public method that apples the shake object to a three.js object based off of object 3d.
+That kind of problem is easily fixed though by just wrapping everything that I want to shake into a group and then make that group the object that I use with my public method that apples the shake object to a threejs object based off of object 3d.